-By extracting data, it becomes easy to share with your partners.
+When you extract data, it becomes easier to share with your partners.

 There are two techniques of data extraction:

-Logical data extraction techniques extract the present data on the device via its interaction with the operating system and access to the file system.
+Logical data extraction techniques extract the present data on a device via its interaction with the operating system and access to the file system.

-Under logical data extraction we have: Full Extraction and Incremental Extraction.
+There are 2 types of logical data extraction: Full Extraction and Incremental Extraction.

 A. Full Extraction

-In the full extraction technique, data is extracted directly from the source at the same time.
+With full extraction, all data is extracted directly from the source at a given point in time.

 B. Incremental Extraction

-The Incremental extraction technique handles any changes in the data.
-This tool recognises any new updates or changes made in the data based on the dates and times.
+The Incremental extraction technique handles changes in data.
+This tool recognizes new updates or changes made in the data based on dates and times.

-While using this technique, the data engineer has to, first of all, add complex extraction logic to the source systems.
+When using this technique, a data engineer often has to add complex extraction logic to the source systems.

 2. Physical data extraction

 Data source systems are prone to limitations.
-For example, if the system used to store data is outdated, using logical extraction to draw data from it will be unfruitful.
+For example, if the system used to store data is outdated, using logical extraction to extract data from it may not be an option.

 Such data can only be extracted using physical extraction techniques.
-It has two types which include; online and offline extraction.
+These include online and offline extraction.

 A. Online extraction

-This process directly transfers data from the source system to the data storage platform.
-In order for the process to be seamless, the tools used for extraction must be directly connected to the source system or a transitional one (this is just more structured than the source system)
+This process directly transfers data from the source system to a data storage platform.
+In order for the process to be seamless, the tools used for extraction must be directly connected to the source system or a transitional one (which is more structured than the source system).

 B. Offline Extraction

-If you’re a financial service provider, you might have experienced the frustration of fraudulent transactions and dealing with annoyed customers.
+If you’re a financial service provider, you might have experienced the frustration of fraudulent transactions and dealing with frustrated customers.

-With data extraction and software analysis tools, you’ll be able to target fraud issues and fight against fraudulent innovations by its ability to detect embedded security features on ID documents like passports and use that information in fraud prevention.
+With data extraction and software analysis tools, you’ll be better able to target fraud.
+For example, it's possible to detect embedded security features on ID documents like passports and use that information in fraud prevention.

-This enables you to verify insurance claims and make the right decisions in line with your conclusion.
+This enables you to verify insurance claims and make better data-driven decisions, both for your business and your customers.

-Invoice capturing in many Accounts Payable departments is usually manual, time-intensive, and error-prone.
+Invoice capturing is usually manual, time-intensive, and error-prone.
 This is because of the data extraction process involved.

 With a data extraction and analysis software tool, you’re able to automatically and accurately extract the details from all important fields on an invoice and make it available to be stored or used for payments.